How To Move To Japan From USA: Everything You Need To Know

 Taxes: How Japan Takes Its Cut (And What You Can Keep)

+Japan’s tax system is progressive, complicated, and full of surprises—like potentially taxing your global income if you stay long enough.
 For income tax, rates range from 5% to 45%, with the first bracket starting at ¥1.95 million per year.
 Residence tax adds another 10% of your prior year’s income, paid directly to your local ward.
 Social insurance contributions (pension and health insurance) typically cost about 15% of your salary, split between employer and employee.

 U.S. citizens face additional complexity, needing to file both IRS and Japanese returns.
 The Foreign Earned Income Exclusion (up to $130,000 in 2025) still applies.
 Cryptocurrency investors should note Japan treats crypto gains as “miscellaneous income”, and Japan’s exit tax on unrealized gains may apply when you leave.